 Whether clients are looking to overcome personal challenges, relationship conflict, emotional distress, or seeking self-improvement and growth, Connor has immediate openings to guide individuals and couples/partnered relationships to a sense of belonging of self and an empowered and authentic connection with others.

-Currently taking individual clients ages 18+ years old and couples/relationships.
-Available in person in Arlington, VA, or telehealth elsewhere.
+Connor sees individual clients ages 18+ years old and couples/relationships in person in Arlington, VA, or telehealth elsewhere.
 Licensed and able to see clients in VA, DC, and MD.
 Coaching available in other states when clinically appropriate.
+He is not currently taking new clients, but reach out to join his waitlist at connor@lgbtcounselingdmv.com.

 Connor specializes in helping adult children of emotionally immature parents recover from codependent behaviors learned as survival skills in childhood.
 Adult children are defined as humans “whose actions and decisions as an adult are guided by childhood experiences grounded in self-doubt or fear.”